 Photo: Robert Cato

 The innovative combination of the didgeridoo–an ancient musical voice of Indigenous Australia–with the traditional European classical orchestra has become somewhat of an iconic medium.
-Born out of a collaboration between maestro William Barton and the composer, Sean O’Boyle’s Concerto for Didgeridoo sits among a body of wonderfully unconventional compositions by leading Australian composers.
+Born out of a collaboration between maestro William Barton and the composer, the Concerto for Didgeridoo by Sean O’Boyle and William Barton sits among a body of wonderfully unconventional compositions by leading Australian composers.
 After its conception, O’Boyle’s concerto soon earned a permanent place in the Australian classical repertoire; ranking #32 in ABC Classic FM’s “The Classic 100 Concertos” and ranked #87 in the 2011 ABC Classic 100 “20th Century”.

 Sean, what was the impetus behind creating a concerto for didgeridoo?